gpe-mw-training/planner-labs/README.md

 * Curriculum compactness: Lectures belonging to the same curriculum should be adjacent to each other (so in consecutive periods).
 * Room stability: Lectures of the same course should be assigned the same room.

-## Activity Prerequisites
+## 1.2.
+Activity Prerequisites
 * Installation and configuration of the rhte-process-driven-apps.vdi ([read instructions](vdi_installation.md)).
 * Business Central and KIE Server EAP instances up and running in the rhte-process-driven-apps virtual machine.
 * `Acme` organizational unit created in the Business Central.

-# Setup Activity Environment
+# 2. Setup Activity Environment
+If at any point you get stuck with the development lab instructions or if you are only interested with looking at the deployment and working solution of this project: go directly to [4.2.
+Deploying to unmanaged KIE Server].

-## Enable Resource Planner Authoring and Runtime
+## 2.1.
+Enable Resource Planner Authoring and Runtime
 Resource Planner is included in the JBoss BPM Suite distribution for Business Central and KIE Server.
 In this section we will review the required instructions to enable authoring and run time for the Resource Planner.